By Amy Gorin, MS, RDN

 Choline during pregnancy can help you have the perfect pregnancy diet.
 Learn about choline foods and choline benefits.
 What is choline?
 Find out while you eat foods high in choline!

-There are so many that are important for your prenatal diet.
-One in particular is choline, a prenatal nutrient that's super beneficial.
-Read on for natural sources of choline and more.
+There are so many foods and nutrients that make up a healthy diet for pregnancy that are important for your prenatal diet.
+One nutrient in particular is choline, a prenatal nutrient that's super beneficial.
+Read on for natural sources of choline and more–including fruits and vegetables.

-As a vegetarian, eggs are one of my go-to foods.
+As a pescatarian dietitian, eggs are one of my go-to foods.
 While it's common knowledge that they supply protein, they're also a fabulous source of a nutrient you may not know much about.

 This nutrient is choline, necessary to help keep your body in tip-top working order.
 Because close to 90% of Americans don't get enough of the nutrient, I'm bringing you info about what choline is and the foods you can get it from.

-So I’ll give you the quickie overview now.
-Choline is a nutrient that helps your body function optimally—it’s important for heart health, brain health, memory, prenatal health, and more.
+Want a quickie overview on choline?
+The nutrient helps your body function optimally—it’s important for heart health, brain health, memory, prenatal health, and more.
 It's really so amazing that choline helps brain development and cognitive functioning!

 Although prenatal vitamins are of course important, choline is neither a vitamin nor a mineral.
 And choline isn't typically found in your pregnancy vitamins.

-Women should aim for at least 425 milligrams (mg) of choline daily, and pregnant and lactating women need a little more (450 mg), according to the adequate intake (AI) levels set forth by the National Academies of Medicine and the Food and Nutrition Board.
+Women should aim for at least 425 milligrams of choline daily, and pregnant and lactating women need a little more (450 milligrams), according to the adequate intake (AI) levels set forth by the National Academies of Medicine and the Food and Nutrition Board.

 If you’re pregnant, planning on getting pregnant one day, or know anyone who is planning a family, you must read the info that I’m about to share!